 1. Individual donations

-Of all donations to non-profit organisations, 71% come from individuals.
+Of all donations to non-profit organizations, 71% come from individuals.

 Major donors